mltframework/mlt_web/developers/Framework.md

 In the mix example above, you can simply call:

 ~~~
-// Optimise the playlist
+// Optimize the playlist
 mlt_producer_optimise( mlt_playlist_producer( playlist ) );
 ~~~

 after the mix calls have be done.
-Note that this is automatically applied to deserialised MLT XML.
+Note that this is automatically applied to deserialized MLT XML.

 #### Multiple Tracks and Transitions